 This online marketing conversion calculator is a tool that lets you analyze the whole process of internet marketing and sales, from ad views to actual sales and return on investment.
 You can use it to simulate your marketing funnel and decide whether the online business you just set up will be profitable.
-This article will take you through it step-by-step, explaining what all of the perplexing acronyms mean.
+This article is also an online marketing step-by-step guide, explaining what all of the perplexing acronyms mean.

 Even if you create the best ad in the whole Internet, most people will never even take a second look at it, but frantically search for an "X" in the corner.
+Or they may never see it at all, with the advent of adblockers.
 Only some will click on the ad, but that doesn't mean you have them in your pocket!
-Most of them will leave your website and never come again.
+Most of them will leave your website and never come back.
 Some will become potential customers, interested in your product.
-That's not the end of the funnel, though - not all them will decide to purchase your product and become factual customers.
+That's not the end of the funnel, though - not all them will decide to purchase your product and become actual customers.

 Our calculator lets you determine the amount of people at each stage of the funnel.
 You need to make a few assumptions for it to work, though:

 - Impressions: number of views of your ad.
 Every time a website with your ad is loaded, you get one impression.